ietf-wg-asdf/SDF/sdf.md

   similar details.
   Protocol Bindings are one case of an Augmentation Mechanism.

-### Other Terms and Conventions
+### Conventions
 {:unnumbered}

-The term "byte" is used in its now-customary sense as a synonym for "octet".

 Regular expressions that are used in the text as a "pattern" for some string are interpreted as per {{-iregexp}}.
 (Note that a form of regular expressions is also used as values of the quality `pattern`; see {{type-string}}.)

-Conventions:

-- The singular form is chosen as the preferred one for the keywords defined here.
+The singular form is chosen as the preferred one for the keywords defined in this specification.

 {::boilerplate bcp14-tagged-bcp14}